OUR CODE OF CONDUCT

 11.4 Inappropriate or illegal use of alcohol and drugs is prohibited.

+VII.
 General Statement of Intent

 Treat everyone with respect, loyalty, patience, integrity, courtesy, dignity, and consideration.